mcharouk/aws/Certification/developer.md

 * custom images can be pulled from ECR, Docker hub or any private registry
 * CodeBuild doesn't cache the image
+* you can use CodeBuild Agent, which is a local version of CodeBuild, to quickly debug an issue in the build

 # XRay